nayfin/demo-co-old/PRESENTATION_1.md

 Nx makes it really easy to create publishable interdependent libraries, this helps us to offer  smaller libraries that focus on a specific set of solutions (form fields, state management, ui features, layout).
 This keeps our libraries lightweight and prevents end-developers from having to download unused dependencies.

+If using as a monorepo, we can make changes to a library and easily run tests on all consuming apps.
+This helps ensure we don't introduce breaking changes or that we account for the changes everywhere that they break.

 Additionally, we can even have internal apps that depend directly on the libraries while other apps depend on a package from a registry.

 ## When should I create a publishable library?